MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/widgets.md

 When using `matchAll(options)` to get multiple widgets, a `widgetOptions` object is necessary to filter which widgets to return.
 The `widgetOptions` object contains the following properties, all of which are optional:

-* `installable`: A Boolean that indicates if the widget is considered installable.
+* `installable`: A Boolean indicating if the returned widgets should be installable.
-* `installed`: A Boolean that indicates if the widget has been installed in the widget host.
+* `installed`: A Boolean indicating if the returned widgets should be installed in the widget host.
-* `tag`: The tag of the widget.
+* `tag`: A string used to filter the returned widgets by tag.
-* `instance`: The widget instance.
+* `instance`: A string used to filter the returned widgets by instance ID.
-* `host`: The widget host ID.
+* `host`: A string used to filter the returned widgets by widget host ID.

 #### widgetPayload object

 When creating or updating a widget instance, the service worker must send the template and the data that are necessary to populate the widget.
 The template and data are called the _payload_.
 The `widgetPayload` object contains the following properties:

-* `template`: The template to use to render the widget, as a `String`.
+* `template`: The template, as a string, to use to render the widget.
 This will be the stringified JSON of an Adaptive Card template.
-* `data`: The data to use with the widget template, as a `String`.
+* `data`: The data, as a string, to use with the widget template.
 This data can be stringified JSON data.

 #### widgetInstance object